rweekly/rweekly.org/draft.md

 + [Removing Personal Bias From Flu Severity Estimation (a.k.a.
 Misery Loves Data)](https://rud.is/b/2017/01/02/removing-personal-bias-from-flu-severity-estimation-a-k-a-misery-loves-data/)

+![Removing Personal Bias From Flu Severity Estimation (a.k.a.
+Misery Loves Data)](https://rud.is/b/wp-content/uploads/2017/01/Cursor_and___Development_cdcfluview_-_master_-_RStudio-1.png)

 + [Thematic Interactive Map](http://jkunst.com/r/thematic-interactive-map/) - The last month, yep, the past year I’ve working on create maps easily with highcharter.
 When I saw this chart I took as challege to replicate this nice map in using highcharter.

-![Removing Personal Bias From Flu Severity Estimation (a.k.a.
-Misery Loves Data)](https://rud.is/b/wp-content/uploads/2017/01/Cursor_and___Development_cdcfluview_-_master_-_RStudio-1.png)

 + [Analyzing emotions in video with R](http://blog.revolutionanalytics.com/2017/01/analyzing-emotions-in-video-with-r.html)

 + [Inflation of the US Dollar \[OC\] ](https://www.reddit.com/r/dataisbeautiful/comments/5m8htt/inflation_of_the_us_dollar_oc/?sort=old)

+![Inflation of the US Dollar \[OC\] ](https://i.redd.it/a6jyrvyz3y7y.png)

 + [End of Season Fantasy Round Up: Draft Values, Busts, and Best Free Agents of the 2016 Season](http://jessepiburn.com/2017/01/end-of-season-fantasy-round-up-draft-values-busts-and-best-free-agents-of-the-2016-season/)